-- 4.6.1 ITC may terminate a project or withhold the disbursement of ITF grants at any time for reasons which include, inter alia, overdue sponsorship, a lack of progress of the project against the agreed milestones, slim chance of completion of the project in accordance with the project proposal, the original objectives of the project being no longer relevant to the needs of the industry as a result of material change in the circumstances, the objectives and relevance of the project having been overtaken by events, or ITC seeing fit to terminate the project in public interest. - 4.6.2 The financial position reported in each annual and/or final audited accounts should tie in with the technical progress/results of that reporting period(s)/year(s).
+- 4.6.1 ITC may terminate a project or withhold the disbursement of ITF grants at any time for reasons which include, inter alia, overdue sponsorship, a lack of progress of the project against the agreed milestones, slim chance of completion of the project in accordance with the project proposal, the original objectives of the project being no longer relevant to the needs of the industry as a result of material change in the circumstances, the objectives and relevance of the project having been overtaken by events, the corresponding project conducted by the Mainland partner will be/has been terminated, or ITC seeing fit to terminate the project in public interest. - 4.6.2 The financial position reported in each annual and/or final audited accounts should tie in with the technical progress/results of that reporting period(s)/year(s).